r2c-CSE/semgrep-utilities/semgrep-ci/github/README.md

 * To create PRs, you need a GitHub user account that has permission to create PRs on any repos in the target organization that you want to onboard.
 * To approve and merge PRs, you need a **different** user account that has permission to review and merge PRs on those same repos.
 The same user cannot both create and review a PR.

 Use `gh auth login` to log in.
 To change users, use `gh auth logout` and then log in with the new user.
-Use `gh auth login --help` to see more options (e.g. for GitHub enterprise, or to use a token).
+Use `gh auth login --help` to see more options (e.g. for GitHub Enterprise Server, or to use a token).

 ## How the scripts work